Closing the Gap Between Traditional Orchestral Institutions and the Contemporary Audience:

 The SI team began developing this improved version of the application in the fall of 2012.
 Data from the initial focus group using SI v1.0 revealed that participants found the the supplemental information to be useful but thought the interface, especially the virtual score, was too distracting.
 This second phase of production aimed to develop a less intrusive interface while maintaining easy access to supplemental information, and push the potential for further synthesis between the live performance and the media on the iPad.

-Symphony Interactive v.2.1 was tested during a live performance of Dvorak's Symphony #9 "From the New World" by the UMBC Orchestra on November 24th, 2013 in the Fine Arts Recital Hall at UMBC.
+Symphony Interactive v.2.1 was tested during a live performance by the UMBC Orchestra on November 24th, 2013 in the Fine Arts Recital Hall at UMBC.